 If you don’t have more than couple hundred dollars on hand, then you may want to look for a different card.
 The USAA Secured American Express card requires a significantly higher entry fee than many of its competitors.
 For example, to open an account, you’ll have to put down at least $250.
 That can be a tough sell if you’re already struggling financially.

 Many secured cards, by contrast, require no more than $200 to open an account.
-Some cards, such as the Secured Mastercard® from Capital One, may even let you open a low limit card for as little as $49.
+Some cards, such as the Capital One Platinum Secured Credit Card, may even let you open a low limit card for as little as $49.

 Flexible credit limit